RISKS AND SIDE

 Embryo Fetal Toxicity:

-- Avoid use of DOVATO at the time of conception through the first trimester due to the risk of neural tube defects
+- Alternative treatments to DOVATO should be considered at the time of conception through the first trimester of pregnancy due to the risk of neural tube defects

-- Perform pregnancy testing before use of DOVATO and advise that consistent use of effective contraception is recommended while using DOVATO in individuals of childbearing potential
+- Perform pregnancy testing before use of DOVATO and counsel that consistent use of effective contraception is recommended while using DOVATO in individuals of childbearing potential

 Lactic Acidosis and Severe Hepatomegaly with Steatosis: